Birch Trees: A Planting & Care Guide

 3. Planting: Plant the cuttings in pots filled with a mix of peat and perlite or sand, ensuring at least two nodes are buried in the soil.
 Keep the soil moist and cover the pot with a plastic bag to maintain high humidity.

-4. Rooting: Place the pots in a bright, warm area but out of direct sunlight.
+4. Rooting: Place the pots in a bright, warm area without direct sunlight.
 Rooting can take several weeks to a few months.
-Once rooted, the new plants can be gradually acclimated to outdoor conditions and then transplanted.
+Once rooted, the new plants can be gradually acclimated to outdoor conditions and transplanted.

 Shop Our River Birch Trees